Elyablegese/alx-low_level_programming/README.md

-project and tasks which are going to be done using the c programming language
+roject and tasks which are going to be done using the c programming language
 # ALX Low Level Programming In C
 ## Description
 Programming in C